Adityaakr/FC-Protocol/PROJECT_OVERVIEW.md

 ## 🎉 Summary

-This is a **complete, production-ready marketing website** for FlexCredit, featuring:
+This is a **complete, production-ready marketing website** for Monaris, featuring:
 - ✅ Beautiful, modern UI/UX
 - ✅ Fully responsive design
 - ✅ Smooth animations